ReactiveHTML/rimmel/README.md

 ```

-No need for JSX, Virtual DOM, Babel, HyperScript, Webpack, React.<br>
+No need for JSX, Virtual DOM, Babel, HyperScript, Webpack<br>
-No need to "set up" or "tear down" observables in your components, so you can keep them pure.<br>
+No need to "set up" or "tear down" observables in your components, so you can keep them pure<br>
-No need to subscribe, unsubscribe or dispose of observers or perform any manual memory cleanup.
+No need to subscribe, unsubscribe or dispose of observers or perform any manual memory cleanup

 <br>